I am a Clinical Social Worker, Psychoanalytic Psychotherapist, and Counsellor with over 35 years experience.

-I am a graduate of the Victorian Association of Psychoanalytic Psychotherapists training programme in Psychoanalytic Psychotherapy with Adults and a Past President of the association.
+I am a graduate of the Victorian Association of Psychoanalytic Psychotherapists training programme in Psychoanalytic Psychotherapy with Adults, a Past President of the association and Chairman of the Training Programme.
 Over the years, I have also completed trainings in Dialectical Behaviour Therapy, Interpersonal Therapy, and Cognitive Behaviour Therapy.
 In various work settings in the past I provided Family Therapy to families of various client groups and Group Therapy for the clients themselves.

 While in my private practice I concentrate on psychoanalytic psychotherapy with individual adults or, alternatively, counselling interventions within an IPT framework, I also work with couples and groups where required.
 With my mental health background, I am open to Shared Care arrangements with medical providers – General Practitioners or Psychiatrists – and have an ongoing interest in working with people suffering from Depression, Anxiety, and carers or families of those suffering from mental illness.

 I have a special interest in the importance of creative endeavours for a person’s overall mental health and life satisfaction, and working with those experiencing blocks to their creative potential.
-Currently I am completing a PhD in the field of Psychoanalysis, Lyric Poetry, and Neuroscience as well as teaching psychoanalytic theory and counselling skills at a tertiary level.
+I have completed a PhD in the field of Psychoanalysis and Literature, as well as teaching psychoanalytic theory and counselling skills at a tertiary level.

 In addition to clinical services, I also provide professional supervision (individual and group) and reading groups, all within a psychodynamic framework.